The Programming Stage is the most important part of the design phase in foodservice development.

 Every good design has to start somewhere and it begins with a conceptual plan based on the information gathered during the programming stage.
 By following the flow of food through its production steps, a plan begins to emerge.
 From the loading dock to the customer, every step is defined and refined as the plan takes shape.
 Once the general space plan and kitchen “zoning” is complete, then it is time to select equipment and further define the process of food production.

-Conceptual plans are often required to develop a budget and capital request.
-A Vision Book is an excellent way to demonstrate your concept by incorporating high-level drawings, palette examples, themes, and front-of-house scenarios that help bring your vision to life.
+Conceptual plans are often required for the client to develop a budget and capital request.
+A Conceptual Design with Renderings is an excellent way to demonstrate your concept by incorporating high-level drawings, palette examples, themes, and front-of-house scenarios that help bring your vision to life.

 - Conceptual drawings and 3D color renderings